alexdibol/financial_innovation/README.md

 This is where innovation becomes most urgent because existing arrangements leave people partially served, poorly protected, or entirely excluded.
 Incomplete markets show that financial innovation is not a luxury of advanced economies.
 It is often a necessity of survival, inclusion, and institutional adaptation.

-This part includes:

-5. The Mechanics of Inflation Indexation
-6. Agentic Policy Design in Emerging Markets
-7. Asset Securitization in Incomplete Markets
-8. AI-Driven IPO Prospectus Automation
-9. Social Enterprises
-10. Grameen Bank: Microfinance and Social Business
-11. AI for Financial Inclusion
-12. Remittances and Financial Innovation
-13. Strategic Patience and Financial Innovation
+This part includes discussions of inflation indexation, agentic policy design, securitization in incomplete markets, IPO prospectus automation, social enterprises, microfinance, AI for financial inclusion, remittances, and strategic patience.

 The central lesson is that innovation becomes most consequential when it widens access, protects dignity, lowers friction, strengthens policy reasoning, and converts exclusion into participation.